Red Blooded Woman: Reception

 "Red Blooded Woman" received positive reviews from music critics.
 Billboard critic Keith Claufield singled out the song as a highlight from the album and called it "a cousin of Justin Timberlake's 'Cry Me a River'."
 Also from Billboard, Michael Paoletta called it a "sexy, skittery, beat-driven hip-pop number that sounds like a Timbaland production".
 He concluded that "["Red Blooded Woman"] definitely deserves a shot at mainstream top 40 and rhythmic success".
 Like Paoletta, Sal Cinquemani from Slant Magazine too compared the production of the song to that of Timbaland.
 Spin magazine praised the song's "Boy!
 Boy" hook and synthpop style, feeling that they "demonstrate that even in the 21st century, Kylie wears the 1980s well."
 Writing for NME, John Robinson found "Red Blooded Woman" to be better than "Slow", the lead single from the album, and called it "excellent cutting edge pop in a great single by the Justin Timberlake or Sugababes way."
 Adrien Begrand from PopMatters favoured its "almost garage-like beat" and appreciated the lyric "You'll never get to Heaven if you're scared of getting high."
-Louis Vartel from the LGBT oriented website NewNownext, ranked it at number 46 on his list of the singer's 48 greatest songs, in honor of her 48th birthday.
+Louis Vartel from the LGBT oriented website NewNownext, ranked it at number 46 on his list of the singer's 48 greatest songs, in honour of her 48th birthday.
 He hailed it a "sweaty dip in self-possession and sex appeal".
 A reviewer from Sputnikmusic called it "equally as strong as (if not stronger than)" lead single "Slow".
 More negative was Guillermo Alonso from the Spanish edition of Vanity Fair, who felt that "wanting to sound like Destiny's Child, Justin Timberlake or Timbaland, was not a right move" for the singer.

 "Red Blooded Woman" debuted and peaked at number 4 on the ARIA Singles Chart in Australia.
 The following week, it dropped out of the top 10 to number 11.
 The single had a short run on the chart, lasting for 5 weeks in total.
 In New Zealand, it entered the singles chart at number 34 and later peaked at number 19.
 It charted for 12 weeks and was certified gold by the Recording Industry Association of New Zealand (RIANZ) for selling 7,500 units.

 In Europe, the song reached the top 20 in numerous countries.
 In both Denmark and Italy, "Red Blooded Woman" peaked at number 10 and appeared in the top 20 for 3 weeks.
 In Germany, the song peaked at number 16 and charted for a total of 10 weeks.
 It debuted at number 8 on the Spanish Singles Chart and fell one place to number 9 the next week, overall having a short chart run of four weeks.
 In Switzerland, "Red Blooded Woman" peaked higher than its preceding single "Slow", reaching number 15 on the Schweizer Hitparade.
 "Red Blooded Woman" entered the UK Singles Chart at number 5, becoming Minogue's 26th top-ten hit in the country.
 It was a moderate success, charting for 9 weeks inside the top 40.